Silviu1409/MDS-Project/README.md

 4. As a user, I want to remove a food item from the shopping cart.
 5. As a user, I want see my items in the shopping cart.
 6. As a user, I want to select multiple food items from a restaurant.
-7. As a user, I want to be able to have an profile avatar.
+7. As a user, I want to be able to select a profile icon.
 8. As a user, I want to see a history of my orders.
 9. As a user, I want to be able to edit my account details.
 10. As a delivery driver, I want to have a different interface.